hexanal/fredmercy-blog/LOG.md

         - keep adding new stuff! it'll be alright!
         - it should be about taking the time and the care to deliver something special: something that simply works.

+* “next-gen” web buzzwords
+    - html imports
+    - declarative shadow-dom
+    - import dynamic js
+    - container queries
+    - modules
+    - all of it!

+* SVG
+    - learn about strokes, types of stroke
+    - learn about aspect ratio
+    - learn about morph?
+    - learn about controlling a few things with JS
+    - controlling curves with JS

 ```json
 {
     "meta": {